QuarkNerd/blog/tmakarem/_posts/2016-05-16-Data-visualisation-and-Scale-Leveraging-the-macro-and-the-micro.md

 [Windows Calendar live tile](http://winsupersite.com/site-files/winsupersite.com/files/archive/winsupersite.com/content/content/142698/tile.jpg)

 If we navigate a calendar from the yearly drilling into the daily, scale would reflect distance.
-However, interactivity allows us to navigate it in a nonlinear way.
+However, interactivity allows us to navigate it in a non-linear way.
 Let’s take the calendar in the Windows 10 design as an example.
 A live tile on the home screen presents an overview of the calendar.
 It displays upcoming events.
 We tap on the live tile to navigate to a full view of the calendar.
 The user can customize the calendar and choose its default view.
 The user can also dynamically switch between the default view and the other calendar views on the same page.
 The live tile is the first layer of the scale, and the custom view is the second.
 Scale is reflected in the layers of navigation.
 It is no longer defined by the yearly, monthly, weekly or daily view of the calendar.

 Interactive data visualisation allows us to play on a notion of scale that is independent from distance, because it allows us to layer different levels of the scale on the same surface.